teracyhq/blog/source/_posts/2017-05-09-how-to-set-up-ci-cd-system-for-next.js-with-docker-on-gitlab-ci-travis-ci-heroku-and-kubernetes.markdown

 First, you need to have Docker installed on your system.
 To make it easier for all platforms (Linux, macOS, Windows), we're going to use `teracy-dev` for local dev environment.

-To know why `teracy-dev`, see: http://blog.teracy.com/2016/12/20/teracy-dev-the-only-truly-universal-productive-development-platform-with-docker-on-macos-linux-and-windows/
+To know why `teracy-dev`, see the blog [Teracy-dev - the Only Truly Universal Productive Development Platform With Docker on macOS, Linux and Windows](/2016/12/20/teracy-dev-the-only-truly-universal-productive-development-platform-with-docker-on-macos-linux-and-windows/).

 You're not required to use teracy-dev, however, using it should help you follow this tutorial more easily.